-Love soups and are looking for additional recipes?
+Love soups and are looking for additional allergy-friendly soup recipes?
 Be sure to browse our recipes section.

 If soup is a new food for your child, increase interest by reading a book about soup before cooking together, Stone Soup by Jon Much.